Bims007/Music-Store-Data-Analysis-Using-SQL-and-Power-Bi/README.md

 # Music-Store-Data-Analysis-Using-SQL-and-Power-Bi

 𝗔𝗜𝗠:
-This project is all about analysing data of a music store for sales using Microsoft SQL Server, Microsoft SSMS and PoweBi.
+This project is all about analysing data of a music store for sales using Microsoft SQL Server, Microsoft SSMS and Power BI.

 **Steps**:
 1. installation of Microsoft SQL Server and Microsoft SSMS